South Carolina's Equalization Schools 1951-1960

 Long High School (black), c.
 1953, Cheraw

-Petersburg Elementary School (black), ?, Pageland
+Petersburg Elementary and High School (black), c.
+1953, Pageland

 Pine Forest High School (black), c.
 1954, McBee